 The TV Box Pro and the TV Box Mini are both Wi-Fi enabled so Complete Wi-Fi and Wi-Fi extenders will certainly help if there are Wi-Fi black spots or dead spots (weak, or no signal).
 If you’re using an ethernet cable, you will be able to use powerline adapters and mini-connectors with the TV Box Pro and TV Box Mini.
 We recommend the use of Ethernet cable for the best experience.
 There is an Ethernet cable included in your box for the TV Box Pro and TV Box Mini.

-For the best possible connection, you should place your BT TV Box Pro or BT TV Box Mini within 5m of your Smart Hub.
+For the best possible connection, you should place your EE TV Box Pro or EE TV Box Mini within 5m of your Smart Hub.
 Try to make sure there's only one wall, floor or ceiling separating it from your Smart Hub at most.